How will President Biden’s Tax Policies Affect Ecom Owners in 2021?

-If I was an ecom owner in 2021, I would 100% not sell any of my assets right now!
+If I were an econ owner in 2021, I would 100% not sell any of my assets right now!

-Instead, learn to utilize the correct tax deduction and the magic of depreciation to make sure Biden tax laws don’t affect me at all!
+Instead, learn to utilize the correct tax deduction and the magic of depreciation to ensure Biden tax laws don’t affect me!
 Here’s How!

-I want to summarize the often confusing state of changing tax laws, which happens frequently when we have a new president in office, especially of the opposing political party.
-Just like when Trump introduce the Tax Cut and Jobs Act in 2017, which was considered one of the largest tax reforms in the last 3 decades, Biden is looking to also make some sweeping changes of his own in his first 100 days in office.
+I want to summarize the often confusing state of changing tax laws, which frequently happens when a new president is in office, especially of the opposing political party.
+Just like when Trump introduced the Tax Cut and Jobs Act in 2017, which was considered one of the most significant tax reforms in the last 3 decades, Biden is looking to also make some sweeping changes of his own in his first 100 days in office.

-The overall goal of his tax code change is to raise as much as 2.5 trillion dollar over 15 years to help fund the infrastructure plan he has for American roads, bridges, water pipes, and other public structures.
+His tax code change aims to raise as much as 2.5 trillion dollars over 15 years to help fund his infrastructure plan for American roads, bridges, water pipes, and other public structures.

-Perhaps one of the most impactful changes that President Biden is looking to implement is what is called the “Doubling” as it was revealed that the plan is to nearly double taxes on capital gain rates from 23.8% to nearly 43.4%.
-This would be something that has never been seen before as historically Capital Gain rates have always been lower than Ordinary income tax rates.
-To summarize what capital gain is, it is basically the tax you pay for selling investment assets that has increased in value over time.
+Perhaps one of the most impactful changes that President Biden is looking to implement is the “Doubling”, as it was revealed that the plan is to nearly double taxes on capital gain rates from 23.8% to 43.4%.
+This would be something that has never been seen before as historically, Capital Gain rates have always been lower than Ordinary income tax rates.
+To summarize what capital gain is, it is the tax you pay for selling investment assets that have increased in value over time.

-Some examples of what would apply would be stocks, bonds, real estate, artwork, antiques, jewelry.
-Currently this is the chart for long term capital gain, which is any asset that you have held longer for a year and decided to sell.
+Some examples of what would apply would be stocks, bonds, real estate, artwork, antiques, and jewellery.
+This is the chart for long-term capital gain, which is any asset that you have held longer for a year and decided to sell.

-As you can see from the chart, the top rate for those earning over 488K in 2019 is 20%, but effectively 23.8% as you are subject to another 3.8% medicare surtax when you have crossed that high income threshold.
-Biden’s proposed tax hike would make it so that if you make more than 1M a year in taxable income to 39.6% and you add in the 3.8% investment system on higher-income investors, you are looking at an overall tax rate of 43.4%.
+As you can see from the chart, the top rate for those earning over 488K in 2019 is 20%, but effectively 23.8%, as you are subject to another 3.8% Medicare surtax when you have crossed that high-income threshold.
+Biden’s proposed tax hike would make it so that if you make more than 1M a year in taxable income to 39.6% and add in the 3.8% investment system on higher-income investors, you are looking at an overall tax rate of 43.4%.

 Increase the federal corporate tax rate from 21% to 28%.